Rishal-pc7/Rishal-pc7/README.md

 ### 🚀 Full Stack Developer | Data Science Enthusiast

-I am a passionate developer from Malppuram,Kerala, currently studying at **IIT Madras**.
+I am a passionate developer from Kerala, currently studying at **IIT Madras**.
 I love building web applications and exploring the world of AI and Data Science.

 ---